amazr/cs3308_project/README.md

 (3/4) ext. | Added Google Maps Direction API test route (it works!), and added two buttons on the main page to test the routes.Also did some refactoring of the register route for a crash, and some logic for which warnings are more important (for example: password match vs password empty, which to show?).
 Also added some documenation using JSdoc styling.
 (3/5) | Added a search bar that is hooked up to Google Places API.
 It populates a list of locations and displays them under the search bar.
 Each location has a green button that will allow you to add that card to your list (I think logged out users should only have access to one dynamic list).
 This is a first pass, might pivot off Google Places here, who knows, agile and all.
 3/6 | Added basic structure and server response for cards.
 Only provides current weather and such.
+3/19 | This is from our most recent group meeting.
+You can now search for cards and add them to a list that displays temp and weather.
+Lists are not able to be saved just yet!
+3/19 cont. | Added some styling to the cards.
+Made cards lists overflow downward.
+Added time to location to the cards as well.
+By default the destination is set to Boulder, CO.
+We will make this adjustable in the future, must discuss how we would like to implement this.

 ## Getting up and running:
 1. Clone this repo